So Much More Than a Teacher

 More Than a Teacher: Coaches

-More than 25 faculty members coach an athletics team, from our champion boys 1st basketball squad to the dominant field hockey and squash teams.
+More than 25 faculty members coach an athletics team.
 "There is so much common ground between the classroom and the court: Great teachers are coaches for their students, and great coaches are teachers for their players," said former English teacher John McVeigh, NEPSAC Class B Basketball Coach of the Year 2017.
 "In both cases, we work hard to get to know the kids and then use that relationship and trust to help them to get out of their comfort zone so they can stretch and grow and accomplish things they didn't even know were within their reach.
 And often, what you learn in class can be applied on your team, and vice versa.
-There are so many teachable moments at Brooks and coaching provides countless opportunities to make a difference for our students."
+There are so many teachable moments at Brooks and coaching provides countless opportunities to make a difference for students."

 They are dorm parents